Investment FAQs

 Yes.
 The Private Investment Fund itself is not a Financial Services Business (FSB) so either the Licensed Manager or the Designated Administrator acting for the PIF will be responsible for ensuring the obligations under the AML/CFT regulations and Handbook are adhered to.
 Where a Licensed Manager is appointed it will be considered an FSB and will be required to have a MLRO and MLCO appointed to it and will be required to produce a Business Risk Assessment.

-Yes, a Private Investment Fund may be legally structured as either a Protected Cell Company or an Incorporated Cell Company, as alternatives to a Limited Company, a Limited Partnership or a Limited Liability Partnership.
+Yes, a Private Investment Fund may be legally structured as either a Protected Cell Company or an Incorporated Cell Company, as alternatives to a Limited Company, a Limited Partnership, or a Limited Liability Partnership.

 Are Managers of Private Investment Funds required by the Commission to appoint auditors and to prepare and submit audited accounts to the Commission?